 After six total hours have passed, your beans are ready to enjoy!

 Add salt and pepper to taste and garnish with diced pepperoncini peppers.

 After 1 hour: Check on you white beans - add more chicken broth if needed.

 After 3 hours: Stir - you don't have to, but I like to.

 After 4 hours: Add you sliced ham and stir your white beans.

 After 6 hours: Serve your white beans and ham!

-- Once cooled, freeze half of your white bean soup for a quick weeknight meal.
+• Once cooled, you can freeze half of your white beans for a quick weeknight meal.

 Slow Cooker White Beans & Ham